Updated 03/31/2025

 Leading Indicators

-The October update of the index of leading economic indicators comes this week.
+The LEI in February fell by -0.3% after an upward revision in January from -0.3% to -0.2%.
+The Leading Economic Indicators index rose 0.1% in December 2024 (upwardly revised from an initially estimated decline of 0.1%).
+November LEI was revised up +0.4% in November.
+The LEI declined by -1.3% over the second half of 2024, slightly less than its -1.7% decline over the first half of 2024.
+The leading index dropped -0.3% in October, largely because of higher jobless claims, fewer building permits and a decline in manufacturing orders.
 The leading indicators of the U.S. economy fell -0.5% in September because of weakness in a few key industries such as housing and manufacturing, but not enough to suggest any sign of major trouble.
 The leading indicators for the U.S. economy dropped -0.2% in August, the sixth consecutive decline.
 The leading index for the economy fell -0.6% in July, the fifth straight monthly decline.
 The leading index for the economy fell again in June (-0.2%) for the fourth month in a row, reflecting a slowdown in U.S. growth since the beginning of the year.
 The Conference Board said the index of leading indicators dropped -0.5% in May, “doesn’t currently signal a recession."
 The leading indicators for the U.S. economy fell -0.6% in April, pointing to ”serious headwinds to growth.”
 The index fell again in March.
 The decline was -0.3%.
-The +0.2% rise for index of leading indicators in February was the first increase in almost two years.
-Leading indicators for the U.S. economy fell -0.4% in January, declining for a 22nd month in a row (the third-longest losing streak ever) but the U.S. still doesn’t appear to be heading toward a recession..
-The index of leading economic indicators fell by -0.1% in December.
-The leading indicators index continues to forecast a recession, falling -0.5% November to make it 20 straight.
-With 19 straight monthly declines, the Index of Leading Economic Indicators is on its biggest losing streak since the Great Recession.

 Inflation